 A good chart is a thing of beauty unto itself, but knitting from one can be a little daunting — especially if it’s numerous stitches wide and/or many rows tall.
 Each of our brains works differently, so it’s important to be able to annotate a chart in whatever way makes it make the most sense to YOU.
-Pictured here are Meg Strong’s chart and my chart for the Amanda cardigan we’re knitting for the #fringeandfriendsknitalong.
+Pictured here are Meg Strong’s chart and my chart for the project we’re both knitting.
 And you can see our two minds reflected in them:

 — Meg has enlarged hers to 8.5×14 and attached it to an 11×17 sheet of paper, along with the stitch guide and legend, and she’s color-coded all of it with highlighter pens.
 Each color indicates a different cable stitch, and the corresponding description in the guide is highlighted the same color.
 As you can see, it makes each of the cable stitches stand out more clearly from the surrounding stitches, and it’s easier to follow the direction of the cables as they lean this way and that — especially within the honeycomb.
 (Note that she’s also opting to mirror the diamond cables so they twist toward each other, rather than having them all twist left as written, so she’s simply made a note beneath the center crosses about which direction she’ll twist.)